joshed-io/shims_and_shivs/one/01_slide.md

 * Founding Developer at ![DisneyHTML5Summit](tv_logo.png?123)
 * We're a Safe Social Network for Kids
 * We joined Disney in 2011
-* Shivs of choice: JavaScript & Ruby

 !SLIDE bullets incremental
-.notes not about geometry, not a rock band, not a winter coat lining
+# My shivs of choice
+* JavaScript
+* Ruby
+* Node, Sinatra, Rails

+!SLIDE bullets incremental
+sometimes
+# I think about
+* JavaScript module organization/AMD
+* Design patterns
+* App Platforms

+!SLIDE bullets incremental
-Let's talk about
+today let's talk about
 # POLYFILLS
 "A shim that mimics a future API providing fallback functionality to older browsers." - Remy Sharp

-Polyfills help you use new technologies without breaking in old browsers
+Polyfills help you use technologies available in new browsers while supporting old ones.

 !SLIDE center bullets incremental
-# Does it matter?
+# Why is this good?
-* Yes!
-Polyfills speed HTML5 adoption.
+* Polyfills speed adoption, like w/ HTML5.
 * B/c they let developers do the new stuff...
-* with less duplication...
-* to support the old stuff
+* with less work to support the old stuff too

-!SLIDE center bullets incremental
+!SLIDE center bullets incremental spooky
-# The Spooky Example
+# Example
 * ## Using HTML5 tags in an 'older' browser...
       @@@ html
       <footer>...</footer>

-!SLIDE center
+!SLIDE center bullets incremental
 .notes 'use horrible'

 ...like